mlab817/faqs/src/philippine-crop-insurance-corporation/how-have-the-clients-responded-to-the-services-offered-by-the-pcic.md

 ---
  title: How have the clients responded to the services offered by the PCIC?

-tags: ["clients","responded","services","offered","pcic"]

  ---

-### Philippine Crop Insurance Corporation
+## Philippine Crop Insurance Corporation

-## How have the clients responded to the services offered by the PCIC?
+# How have the clients responded to the services offered by the PCIC?

  - Based on the latest independent third-party Customer Satisfaction Survey conducted by the Development Academy of the Philippines (DAP) in 2020: